soli-mck-int/hw-3/README.md

 # hw-3

-PyBank turn in the the code using what we've learned before pandas.
+PyBank turn in is the the code using what we've learned before pandas.

 For Pypoll, I did the code seperately.